djplaner/blog/docs/2012/07/20/starting-the-re-design-of-edc3100/index.md

 ---
+categories:
+- edc3100
+date: 2012-07-20 11:29:29+10:00
+next:
+  text: '"Enabling academics to apply learning analytics to individual pedagogical
+    practice: how and with what impacts?"'
+  url: /blog2/2012/07/25/enabling-academics-to-apply-learning-analytics-to-individual-pedagogical-practice-how-and-with-what-impacts/
+previous:
+  text: Is there a link between managerialisation and learning analytics?
+  url: /blog2/2012/07/15/is-there-a-link-between-managerialisation-and-learning-analytics/
 title: Starting the re-design of EDC3100
-date: 2012-07-20 11:29:29+10:00
-categories: ['edc3100']
 type: post
 template: blog-post.html
 comments: